 But, what is brand language?
 Brand language is a collection of words, terms, and phrases that a company uses to describe itself and its products.
 Closely associated with content marketing, it is a marketing strategy used to help consumers identify and strike a meaningful conversation with the users.

-One of the crucial elements in the brand strategy, it frames the entire experience of the customers.
+One of the crucial elements in the branding strategy, it frames the entire experience of the customers.
 While everything might look simple and pretty straight forward on paper, the question remains: What does a brand do differently to develop a language?
 And most importantly, how can you create your brand marketing language?

 In this article, we will discuss brands that have developed their unique brand language and how you can do it too.